aqaPayam/NakhBot/docs/domain/01-glossary.md

 * One liked-by profile unlock
 * One match chat unlock

+FeatureUnlock supports expiry through `expires_at` and may also be revoked.

+Liked By profile unlock expires according to its configured unlock duration.

+Chat unlock is scoped to one Match and remains usable until the Match closes, the unlock is revoked, or its configured expiry is reached.

+Exact expiry durations are configuration and must not be hardcoded.

 FeatureUnlock is not used for Nakh.

 Nakh is a paid action that creates a sent interaction, not persistent feature access.